Open NowBusiness

 Who Can Apply

-For the commercial passenger component, the airline must hold a current Australian air transport Air Operator’s Certificate authorising scheduled air transport operations on the route and aircraft type; services must be scheduled air transport operations and not charter services; the route must be to or from a regional or remote location as defined by the Australian Standard Geographical Classification; the route must be serviced by a single operator; the route must have no more than 15,000 passenger movements per annum; the route must not otherwise receive a subsidy for flight costs from any level of government; the proposed route must demonstrate economic and/or social impact on the community; and the aircraft used must have a maximum take-off weight of 15,000 kg or less.
-For the aeromedical component, the airline must demonstrate engagement as a contracted aeromedical provider; hold an AOC authorising these services; use aircraft listed on the AOC for that purpose; use aircraft with a maximum take-off weight of 15,000 kg or less; and operate services anticipated to include travel to or from a regional or remote location.
+For the commercial passenger component, the airline must hold a current Australian air transport Air Operator’s Certificate authorising scheduled air transport operations on the route and aircraft type; services must be scheduled air transport operations and not charter; the route must be to or from a regional or remote location; the route must be serviced by a single operator; the route must have no more than 15,000 passenger movements per annum; the route must not otherwise receive a subsidy for flight costs from any level of government; the proposed route must demonstrate economic and/or social impact on the community; and the aircraft used must have a maximum take-off weight of 15,000 kg or less.
+Commercial routes can receive up to 60 per cent of the enroute charge, and up to 100 per cent for new routes for up to three years.
+For the aeromedical component, the airline must demonstrate engagement as a contracted aeromedical provider, hold an AOC authorising these services, use aircraft listed on the AOC for this purpose, use aircraft with a maximum take-off weight of 15,000 kg or less, and provide services anticipated to include travel to or from a regional or remote location.

 What's Funded